Twins vs. Astros Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has 48 hits with seven doubles, a triple, six home runs, 28 walks and 27 RBI.
+- Alex Bregman has 50 hits with seven doubles, a triple, seven home runs, 28 walks and 29 RBI.
 He's also stolen one base.

-- Bregman heads into this matchup looking to extend his five-game hit streak.
-During his last five outings he is hitting .381 with two doubles and four RBI.
+- Bregman heads into this matchup looking to extend his six-game hit streak.
+In his last 10 games he is hitting .310 with two doubles, a home run, a walk and seven RBI.

 Bregman Recent Games